achieveai/mcp-web-extractor/INSTALL_UVX.md

   "mcpServers": {
     "trafilatura": {
       "command": "uvx",
-      "args": ["--from", "/absolute/path/to/mcp-trafilatura", "mcp-trafilatura"]
+      "args": ["--from", "/absolute/path/to/mcp-web-extractor", "mcp-web-extractor"]
     }
   }
 }
 ```

-**Note**: Replace `/absolute/path/to/mcp-trafilatura` with the actual absolute path to your project directory.
+**Note**: Replace `/absolute/path/to/mcp-web-extractor` with the actual absolute path to your project directory.

 ### VS Code with Continue